Schedule goal/development reviews about 30 days in advance.

 Don’t do all the talking.
 The review should be a dialogue.
 Ask good questions and be a good listener.

-Don’t assume that tenure equals good performance.
+Don’t assume that long tenure equals good performance.

 Don’t assume that likeability equals good performance.